 Neurofeedback is biofeedback on the EEG (electroencephalogram, ‘brainwaves’).
 Clients are able to train their brain to better self-regulate.

 Neurofeedback is a fun and highly effective therapy for a wide range of problems and disorders, including:

-How Does it fit in with Psychotherapy?
+How does Neurofeedback fit in with psychotherapy?

 Talk-therapy is very effective at identifying and discussing problems and solutions.
 Neurofeedback allows clients to actually practice emotional regulation, focus, and neuroplasticity that is driven by real-time biodata.
 It can be combined with talk-therapy or used as a stand-alone treatment.

 How do I know if Neurofeedback is right for me?

 Because Neurofeedback can be completely individualized to train your brainwave patterns and goals, its uses and benefits are nearly endless.
 Neurofeedback is fun and safe to use, and can be easily added to your current therapy.